luebken/container-patterns/module-container.md

 #### Health endpoints

-A major part of running containers in a cluster is checking weather they are healthy.
+A major part of running containers in a cluster is checking whether they are healthy.
 A good example again can be found in [Kubernetes](http://kubernetes.io/docs/user-guide/production-pods/#liveness-and-readiness-probes-aka-health-checks) or with [Consul](https://www.consul.io/intro/getting-started/checks.html).
-There is currently no format on how these checks should look like to so it's more about documenting the existing once.
+We see these health endpoints as part of the container definition and will propose a way of documenting in the future.

 #### Further reading on API